kdwils/blog/content/posts/installing-nginx-ingress-controller-and-cert-manager.md

 +++
 author = "Kyle Wilson"
-title = "Setting up local DNS using pihole and ingress-nginx-controller" date = "2023-02-20" description = "Setting up ingress-nginx-controller and cert-manager using DNS-01 challenge with cloudflare.
+title = "Setting up DNS on my Tailnet using pihole and ingress-nginx-controller" date = "2023-02-20" description = "Setting up ingress-nginx-controller and cert-manager using DNS-01 challenge with cloudflare.
 We'll be using our pihole deployment for local DNS lookups pointing to our new ingress point." summary = "Setting up ingress-nginx-controller and getting certificates using cert-manager DNS-01 challenge with cloudflare.
 We'll be using our pihole deployment for local DNS lookups pointing to our new ingress controller."